Backtracking

 Starry Wednesday

-The Starry Night, Vincent Van Gogh
+The Starry Night, Vincent Van Gogh.
+This painting is in the public domain.

 Following up on my recent Button Sunday post, sometime in 2019, maybe 2020, I was thinking of Vincent Van Gogh’s The Starry Night, one of my favorite paintings, though I admit to a soft spot for all of Van Gogh’s work.
 When I went searching for it online, just to look at it again, I stumbled across a digital painting by Alex Ruiz that blew me away.